sermon: Reconciliation and Unity

 Luke 12:1-3 In the mean time, when there were gathered together an innumerable multitude of people, insomuch that they trod one upon another, he began to say unto his disciples first of all, "Beware you of the leaven of the Pharisees, which is hypocrisy.
 [Remember the thing about charm and the possible hypocrisy that is involved there] For there is nothing covered, that shall not be revealed; neither hid that shall not be known.
 Therefore whatsoever you have spoken in darkness [behind the four walls where nobody hears, we think] shall be heard in the light [out of daylight]; and that which you have spoken in the ear in closets [whispering] shall be proclaimed upon the house tops."

-So God will use His penetrating powers to awaken the conscience, trigger our fear, causing us to tremble with apprehension and judgment (or I should say apprehension of judgment).
+So God will use His penetrating powers to awaken the conscience, trigger our fear, causing us to tremble with apprehension of judgment.
 God is faithful to bring us face to face with the truth about ourselves, penetrating and piercing until He reaches the heart of the matter.
 Because right there is the very center of life itself.

 It says in Hebrews 4:12 that He divides asunder of soul and spirit, the joints and marrow, and is a discerner of the thoughts and intents of the heart.